 Interesting can be your haircut, your personality, or an interesting story about why you got late.

-In a new job, making an impression on customers and external stakeholders are usually much more complicated than for an experienced employee.
-Due to the lack of knowledge of the company, the industry, or the position itself; it's harder to connect with them.
+In a new job, making an impression on customers and external stakeholders is usually much more complicated than an experienced employee.
+Due to the company's lack of knowledge, the industry, or the position itself, it's harder to connect with them.